2022 Adelaide International 2 – Men's singles

 Thanasi Kokkinakis defeated Arthur Rinderknech in the final, 6–7(6–8), 7–6(7–5), 6–3 to win the men's singles title at the 2022 Adelaide International 2.
-It was his maiden ATP Tour title, and he won it in his hometown of Adelaide.
+It was his first ATP Tour title, and he won it in his hometown of Adelaide.
+Kokkinakis saved a match point against Marin Čilić in the semifinals.

 This was the second edition of the Adelaide International for 2022.

 Seeds

 The top four seeds received a bye into the second round.